-Smart EV charging and Smart EV Chargers are two terms that constantly pop up if you search for anything related to electric vehicles.
+Smart EV charging is a term that constantly pops up if you search for anything related to electric vehicles.

 Table of contents